dantan96/dotfiles/hypotheses.md

 ### Hypothesis TI1: Version Incompatibilities

-**Status**: ACTIVE
+**Status**: PARTIALLY SUPPORTED

 **Description**: There might be incompatibilities between Neovim's TreeSitter integration, the TreeSitter library version, and the parser version.

 **Evidence**:
 - Similar errors have been reported with other TreeSitter parsers in different Neovim versions
 - Web searches reveal similar symbol mismatch issues with other languages
+- Our testing shows that the approach needed varies by Neovim version

 **Actions**:
 - Researched known TreeSitter issues with symbol naming
 - Created a robust parser loader that handles different Neovim versions

-**Resolution Plan**:
+**Next Steps**:
-- Ensure the solution works across multiple Neovim versions
+- Test on multiple Neovim versions to ensure cross-version compatibility
 - Document version-specific requirements

 ### Hypothesis TI2: Parser Compilation Issues

-**Status**: PARTIALLY SUPPORTED
+**Status**: RESOLVED

 **Description**: The TreeSitter parser was compiled with options that make it incompatible with Neovim's expectations.

 **Evidence**:
 - Symbol names have unexpected prefixes (`_tree_sitter_spthy` instead of `tree_sitter_tamarin`)
-- Parser works on some systems but not others
+- The leading underscore in symbol names is a common macOS compiler behavior

 **Actions**:
 - Examined symbol table of compiled parsers
 - Added more detailed symbol inspection to the parser loader

-**Resolution Plan**:
-- Implement workarounds for symbol name mismatches
-- Consider recompiling parsers with appropriate options if necessary
+**Resolution**:
+- Our approach now handles the symbol naming differences, creating symlinks when needed
+- We also directly register the language with the correct mapping between language and filetype

 ## Query Parsing Issues

 ### Hypothesis QP1: Mix of Filetype and Language Issues

-**Status**: SUPPORTED
+**Status**: RESOLVED

 **Description**: Confusion between the 'tamarin' filetype and the 'spthy' language for TreeSitter is causing query loading issues.